just-the-docs/just-the-docs-tests/collections/_tests/index.md

 check whether it has already been reported at [Just the Docs Issues] by searching both open and closed issues.
 If it has not been reported,
-check also whether it is still an issue when using version 0.4.0.rc1.
+check also whether it is still an issue when using the latest pre-release of v0.4.0.
-If it is, submit it at [Just the Docs Issues] as a new issue, mentioning that it is present in both `v0.3.3` and `v0.4.0.rc1`.
+If it is, submit it at [Just the Docs Issues] as a new issue, mentioning that it is present in both `v0.3.3` and the pre-release version.

 {% include links.md %}